Telstra outages and service status in Esk, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Esk, State of Queensland
+Telstra Issues Reports Near Esk, Queensland

 Latest outage, problems and issue reports in Esk and nearby locations: